What is a cloud service provider?

-IaaS providers.
+- IaaS providers.
 In the IaaS model, the cloud service provider delivers infrastructure components that would otherwise exist in an on-premises data center.
-These components could consist of servers, storage and networking as well as the virtualization layer, which the IaaS provider hosts in its own data center.
-Cloud service providers may also complement their IaaS products with services such as monitoring, security, load balancing and storage resiliency.
+These components could consist of servers, storage and networking, as well as the virtualization layer, which the IaaS provider hosts in its own data center.
+CSPs may also complement their IaaS products with services such as monitoring, automation, security, load balancing and storage resiliency.

-SaaS providers.
-SaaS vendors currently offer a wide array of business technologies, such as productivity suites, customer relationship management (CRM) software and human resources management (HRM) software, all of which the SaaS vendor hosts and provides over the internet.
-Many traditional software vendors now sell cloud-based options of their on-premises software products.
+- SaaS providers.
+SaaS vendors offer a variety of business technologies, such as productivity suites, customer relationship management (CRM) software, human resources management (HRM) software and data management software, all of which the SaaS vendor hosts and provides over the internet.
+Many traditional software vendors now sell cloud-based versions of their on-premises software products.
 Some SaaS vendors will contract a third-party cloud provider, while some vendors -- usually, larger companies -- will host their own cloud services.

 Cloud providers are also categorized by whether they deliver public cloud, private cloud or hybrid cloud services.

 In general, cloud service providers make their offerings available as an on-demand, self-provisioning purchase.
 Customers can pay for the cloud-based services on a subscription basis -- for example, under a monthly or quarterly billing structure.